Haufe-Lexware/api-style-guide/search.md

 ###Simple or scoped search

-A simple search could be modeled as a resourceful API by appending '?' after the path of the URL wnd adding query parameters.
+A simple search could be modeled as a resourceful API by appending '?' after the path of the URL and adding query parameters.

 #####Example